Margaret Lindsay Huggins: Education

 Margaret's early education took place privately at her home in Dublin, where she studied art, classics, literature, languages and music.
 She also spent some time at a school in Brighton, England.
-The exact location is unknown, but during this time period Brighton had at least two private boarding schools for girls, both now defunct.
+The exact location is unknown, but during this time period Brighton had at least two private boarding schools for girls, both later defunct.

-Despite her successful career in Astronomy, Mary received no formal training in this field.
-Instead, she studied popular Astronomy books, including Sir John Herschel's "Outlines of Astronomy".
+Despite her successful career in astronomy, Mary received no formal training in this field.
+Instead, she studied popular astronomy books, including Sir John Herschel's Outlines of Astronomy.
 Margaret also developed a keen interest in photography, which she studied in her spare time; something which would later play a role in her career.

 In 1873, during a continued effort to educate herself, Margaret read a copy of the 19th century publication Good Words.
 Although a religious pamphlet, it often published articles on general subjects, and science.

-Here, she found a piece by the group The British Association for the Advancement of Science (now the British Science Association) about the recent work done by William Huggins on the spectroscope and constructed a spectroscope after finding inspiration in that article.
+Here, she found a piece by the British Association for the Advancement of Science about recent work done by William Huggins on the spectroscope and constructed a spectroscope of her own after finding inspiration in that article.

-Huggins' interest and abilities in spectroscopy led to her introduction by astronomical instrument maker Howard Grubb to the astronomer William Huggins, whom she married on 8 September 1875 in the Parish Church at Monkstown, County Dublin.
+Huggins' interest and abilities in spectroscopy led to her introduction by astronomical instrument maker Howard Grubb to the astronomer William Huggins, whom she married on 8 September 1875 in the parish church at Monkstown, Dublin.
 Evidence suggests that Margaret was instrumental in instigating William Huggins' successful program in photographic research.
 She was a contributor to the Encyclopædia Britannica Eleventh Edition.

-The London Times, in the notice of the death of Huggins, mentioned that Richard Proctor referred to her as the "Herschel of the Spectroscope".
-In her will she bequeathed to Wellesley College and to the College's Whitin Observatory some of her astronomy collection including cherished astronomical artefacts.
+The London Times, in the death notice for Huggins, mentioned that Richard Proctor referred to her as the "Herschel of the Spectroscope".
+In her will she bequeathed to Wellesley College and its Whitin Observatory some of her astronomy collection including cherished astronomical artefacts.